msavin/Parrot/README.md

 You can use Parrot for the parameters functionality alone by not using the `Router.init` function.
 At that point, it becomes like `Session` except the key/value pairs are stored on the URL instead of just in memory.
 With that, you get all the benefits of `Session`, plus support for reloads, link sharing, and back-forward navigation.

-# Project State
+# Project State and Intended Use

+Parrot is intended to be used for applications only.
+If you are building a content/SEO-driven website, you may prefer something like [Flow-Router](http://github.com/kadira/flow-router).

 Parrot is light, stable, and designed to work closely with Meteor.
 If it fits your needs then you should have no problems using it.

-Parrot is intended to be used for applications only.
-If you are building a content/SEO-driven website, you may prefer something like [Flow-Router](http://github.com/kadira/flow-router).
+Because Parrot is built on top of `Reactive-Dict`, it can work with any framework that Meteor supports.

 **Thanks to [Moshe Berman](http://github.com/mosheberman) for helping with the URL parser!**